fasterthanlime/jsmad/README.md

 jsmad opens up a whole world of realtime audio applications implemented in javascript: dj-mixers, samplers, sequencers, all these applications benefit from using mp3s as audio source.

-jsmad is GPL-ed, fork yours today!
+jsmad is released under the GPLv2 license.

 ## Demo